 When used with the ECO Accelerator, which uses GLO warming heat and light to accelerate the ECO Balance formula, it increases contact time to penetrate all the hard-to-reach areas in the mouth, leading to an intense clean feeling and lasting gum health.

+Providing teeth whitening services to patients gives more than just a beautiful smile.
 The products you offer your patients in-office are an essential step in helping them build awareness of the oral-systemic link and maintaining better oral care routines.
 With GLO, you can be confident they’ll see results that will encourage compliance and protect their overall health.